-The truth is, out of the 800 or so clients I saw in a year, maybe two dozen came into the center getting all the protein they needed.
-Everyone else tended to eat a high protein meal at dinner, maybe at lunch, and rarely ate any for breakfast and none in the spaces between.
+The truth is, out of the 800 or so clients I saw in a year, maybe two dozen came into the center getting all the protein they need.
+Each of them believed they were getting enough.
+"I'm American, of course I eat enough protein."

-In nearly every case, whether we were dealing with anxiety, depression or trying to drop 150 pounds, protein greatly benefitted clients in reaching their goals once they started concentrating on getting more into their diets.
+In nearly every case, whether we were dealing with anxiety, depression or trying to drop 150 pounds, protein greatly benefitted clients in reaching their goals.

 Now this is where things get a little tricky.
 Lean body mass is everything in your body excluding your fat.
-It's hard to calculate even at the best of times with the most advanced technology, but it's pretty easy to estimate.
+It's hard to calculate even at the best of times, but it's pretty easy to estimate.

 Take your ideal weight, the weight you feel most comfortable at.
-If you still have some curves there knock of 25% of your pounds, if you're fit and lean, knock off 15-20%.
+If you still have some curves there knock of 25% of the weight, if you're fit and lean, knock off 10-15%.

 Want to make it even easier?
 Just take your ideal goal weight and drop it by 10-20 pounds for every 100 pounds.